 How Does the Cloud Fit in the Smart City and IoT?

 IoT devices are always running and recording, and as a result, produce vast amounts of data.
 This huge amount of data needs to be stored somewhere, and these devices themselves do not have the capacity for it.
 The cloud has the capacity for it though: its unlimited storage and powerful performance capacity make it the ideal match for IoT device storage.
 The cloud enables cities to store and compute the data from their IoT devices.

-To read more about IoT’s relationship with the cloud, read our blog post on the topic here.
+To read more about IoT’s relationship with the cloud, read our blog post on IoT and the Cloud.